 Human resources are the people available to work on the project.
 These include your team members, construction crews, contractors and freelancers, and anyone else who is contractually obligated to contribute to the project.

 Labor can be understood as the cumulative hours or percentage of workload each human resource contributes.

 Every project requires money to procure the other resources.
 Accurately accounting for what’s needed is key to a successful project.

 Equipment, tools, and software

 These are the non-consumable items (physical or digital) needed to create materials and/or craft them into functional deliverables.
-Managing shared equipment (such as industrial machinery) is a key way to avoid bottlenecks.
+Managing and preserving shared equipment (such as industrial machinery) is a key way to avoid bottlenecks.

 Land, office space, desks, home offices, meeting spaces — any physical environments needed for project completion must be managed, especially in shared environments (like most physical office buildings).

 The project resource management process in 4 steps